T-Python-Sep-24/UNIT-1-PROJECT/README.md

 ### 3. Daily/Weekly Health Stats
 - Generate reports on weekly workout totals, calorie intake, and overall fitness progress.
-- Compare current stats with previous weeks to show improvement.

 ### 4. Goal Setting
 - Set fitness goals (e.g., lose 5 kg in 3 months, run a 10K race).
-- Track progress towards weight loss, muscle gain, or endurance goals.
-- Alert users when they’re close to reaching a goal or have missed their targets.

 ### 5. Track Weight and Body Measurements
-- Log daily/weekly weight, BMI, and other body measurements (e.g., waist, chest, arms).
+- Log daily/weekly weight, BMI.
-- Show progress visually, using text-based graphs or graphs generated with `matplotlib`.
+- Show progress reports, using tables generated with `tabulate`.

 ### 6. Export Data
-- Export workout, nutrition, and health data to CSV or JSON formats for external analysis or sharing with a trainer or doctor.
+- Export workout, nutrition, and health data to CSV or JSON formats for external analysis or send email reports to user.

-### 7. Reports and Graphs
+### 7. Reports
 - Use CLI-based tables or graphs to display trends and stats for workouts, weight changes, and diet tracking.
-- Integrate libraries like `matplotlib` for more advanced visualization.

 ---